Apixaban: History

+Society and culture

+Economics

 In December 2019, the US FDA approved a generic version of apixaban produced jointly by Mylan and Micro Labs.
 BMS and Pfizer worked quickly to block generics from being created, and in August 2020, they won a patent infringement lawsuit against Sigmapharm, Sunshine Lake, and Unichem, after previously settling patent cases against 25 other companies.
 In September 2021, a Federal Circuit Court upheld the ruling.
 The result is that apixaban generics will most likely not be available in the United States until at least 2026, but possibly 2031.

-In mid-2022, the Canadian generic drug company, Apotex Inc., obtained approval for marketing of apixaban.
+In July 2022, the Canadian generic drug company, Apotex Inc., obtained approval for marketing of apixaban.

-Research

-Use in the COVID-19 pandemic

-The UK National Health Service (NHS) is testing the use of apixaban in treating post-recovery COVID-19.
+Pfizer reported revenue of US$6.747 billion for Eliquis in 2023.

+Apixaban is one of ten medications covered by price negotiations in the US under the Inflation Reduction Act.
+The negotiations, conducted by the Centers for Medicare & Medicaid Services, apply to pricing for Medicare recipients.
+The results of the negotiations were announced in August 2024, and Medicare's negotiated price for a 30-day supply of Eliquis is $231, a 56% decrease from the 2023 list price of $521.
+The pricing is set to take effect in 2026.